New Auxiliary Information

 Setting and keeping a regular meeting schedule is very important.
 Even for those who only come to a meeting occasionally, if it is held on a regular basis they will be less likely to miss it.
 Some auxiliaries meet monthly while others meet quarterly.
 Some take the summer off while others may only meet 2 times a year.
 It is your decision on when, where, and how often you meet.
 In our state meetings we follow Robert's Rules of Order, revised (available at robertsrules.com).
 This keeps the meetings running smoothly and everyone gets to be heard in an orderly manner.
 Minutes are always taken at state meetings.
 We would also recommend this for your local auxiliary as it is a good way to keep records of what has been done in the past.

 OSFA Women's Auxiliary Membership

-Each auxiliary is welcome to join the 0SFA Women's Auxiliary.
-It is not required but encouraged.
-The membership dues for the local auxiliary are $10.00 (ten dollars).
-Individual membership is also $10.00 (ten dollars).
-Local members must meet the membership requirements stated in the By-laws to be eligible for membership in the state association.
+Each auxiliary is welcome to join the OSFA Women's Auxiliary.
+It is not required, but encouraged.
+The membership dues for the local auxiliary are $20.00 (twenty dollars).
+Individual membership is also $20.00 (twenty dollars).
+Local members must meet the membership requirements stated in the bylaws to be eligible for membership in the state association.
 The membership dues are due by the state convention every year.
 The convention is usually held the first week of June.
 The dues are to be sent to the Secretary/Treasurer and she will then issue a membership certificate to the auxiliary and membership cards to the individuals.
-The OSFA Women's Auxiliary meets for three days at convention.
+The OSFA Women's Auxiliary meets for three days at Convention.
 This is when we take care of all of our business for the year and we have a wonderful time while we are at it.
 Convention is held at the city of the President of the Oklahoma State Firefighters Association.
 While the men meet we utilize that time for our meetings.